yabets/2020-04-27-git/README.md

 - remote: a lace where the git repo is stored, e.g., GitHub
 	- `git remote add origin <URl>` add a remote
 - `git push origin master`: to push the master branch on our local to remote named origin

+## Collaboration
+- `git clone <URL>`: download the repository from the web to current direcotry on local